lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 # Introduction

-Targeted DNA sequencing is an important research tool used to study genetic diversity.

-It is often more appropriate to sequence DNA from candidate genes or panels of target regions than to sequence the whole genome.

-The characterisation of target regions can be used to e.g. assess specific structural variations and single nucleotide polymorphisms.

-Traditional targetting strategies are reliant on PCR for the amplification from small amounts of target.
-This amplification step both limits the length of the individual DNA sequence reads and loses base modification information.

-Longer sequence reads are critical because they can provide sufficient context to both phase genetic variants over target regions and to resolve repeat counts in repeat expansions.
+Targeted sequencing strategies provide a cost-effective way of sequencing regions of interest to high coverage.
+Unlike other enrichment methods nanopore sequencing does not require amplification of any sort which allows us to target:

+* Long gene targets that are not amenable to long-range PCR (>30 kb) either in a single pass or using up to 100 target sites in a single assay (known as a tiling approach)
+* Regions with methylation patterns or modifications (that can be recovered using software such as TOMBO)
+* Regions that are highly repetitive
-[Oxford Nanopore Technologies](https://nanoporetech.com) provides a [Cas-mediated PCR-free enrichment protocol](https://community.nanoporetech.com/protocols/Cas-mediated-PCR-free-enrich/) that allows users to selectively enrich for genomic regions of interest and to sequence long, single molecules of native DNA.

-The enrichment strategy is based the design of CRISPR RNA (crRNA) probe sequences that may flank or tile-across one or more target regions.
+[Oxford Nanopore Technologies](https://nanoporetech.com) provides a [Cas-mediated PCR-free enrichment protocol](https://community.nanoporetech.com/protocols/Cas-mediated-PCR-free-enrich/) which uses an enrichment strategy based on the design of CRISPR RNA (crRNA) probe sequences that may flank or tile-across one or more target regions.
 The crRNAs program the Cas9 protein to bind and cleave DNA at sites that match the crRNA sequence.
-This Cas9-mediated cut of the DNA, and the production of a newly-exposed and "deprotected" DNA end is the basis of the enrichment protocol.
+This Cas9-mediated cut of the DNA, and the production of a newly-exposed and “deprotected” DNA end is the basis of the enrichment protocol.

 For an equivalent amount of sequenced library a Cas-mediated DNA enrichment will provide a higher coverage for the targeted regions than sequencing the whole genome alone.

-The DNA enrichment protocol does not require PCR amplification and native DNA strands are sequenced.
-This means that nucleotide base modifications such as DNA methylation are preserved and may be recovered using software such as [Tombo](https://github.com/nanoporetech/tombo).

-The *Cas-mediated PCR-free enrichment protocol* recommends a stratgy for the design of CRISPR RNA (crRNA) probes and provides recommendations for the quality of the purified DNA.
+The *Cas-mediated PCR-free enrichment protocol* recommends a strategy for the design of CRISPR RNA (crRNA) probes and provides recommendations for the quality of the purified DNA.
 These recommendations aim to maximise the on-target sequence recovery by reducing both the DNA background and amounts of off-target DNA.
 When performing optimally the protocol will delivers up to a couple of Gb of data from a MinION flow cell from 48 hours of sequencing and provide 100s-1000x coverage across target regions.
-This tutorial has been prepared to help *assess performance of a Cas-mediated enrichment study* and to help identify target regions and DNA preparation steps that may require further optimisation.
+This tutorial has been prepared to help assess performance of a Cas-mediated enrichment study and to help identify target regions and DNA preparation steps that may require further optimisation.

 There are five goals for this tutorial: